jbbremnes/pangu-asr/README.md

 julia --project=./ train.jl ws10 60 ens0
 julia --project=./ train.jl ws10 60 meps0
 ```
 For each parameter/forecast model combination 3×3 BQN models are trained.
-In total the training takes about 4 hours.
+The training takes about 4 hours in total.

 Verification statistics can be computed by
 ```